AugustoRavazoli/inventory-management-system/README.md

   ./gradlew test
 ```

+## Contributing

+Open an issue to request a feature or report a bug.

 ## License

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details.